-It is the view of the Members of the Authority that the same analysis the Authority has applied to landlords and leases should be applied to other Agreements between licensees and TPPs who provide goods or services to the Licensed Business.
+It is the view of the Members of the Authority that the same analysis the Authority has applied to landlords and leases should be applied to other Agreements between licensees and

+TPPs who provide goods or services to the Licensed Business.
 Certain TPP percentage shares are also de minimis and unlikely to lead to significant control over a Licensed Business.
 Accordingly, the Authority offers the following interpretation of the ABCL as it applies to the Notice and Co-Licensing obligations of licensees and TPPs:

-- For purposes of this Advisory, a "TPP Agreement" is any contract, agreement, or other arrangement with a Licensed Business, or with a business applying for a license, through which a TPP provides goods or services. - For purposes of this Advisory, a "Flat Fee" shall mean compensation under a TPP Agreement, at a pre-determined fee that is not dependent on the sales, profits, or revenues made by the licensee. - For purposes of this Advisory, a "TPP Percentage Agreement" shall mean any TPP Agreement where the TPP's compensation is based on a percentage or share of the monetary value of sales or revenues that would otherwise belong to the licensee, whether such percentage applies to some or all of Licensed Business's sales or revenues.
-This includes a percentage of any sales or revenue to the Licensed Business, whether such sales or revenue are for alcoholic beverages or not. - For purposes of this Advisory, "Notice" shall mean the notice and disclosures required under ABCL §110, including providing the TPP Agreement itself to the Authority. - For purposes of this Advisory, "Co-Licensing" shall mean that the applicant or licensee is required to include the TPP on the license for the business at issue. - For purposes of this Advisory, "10% Of Total Revenue Statement" shall mean a sworn statement from an applicant's or licensee's principal stating that the percentage compensation to be paid to a TPP pursuant to a TPP Percentage Agreement is not reasonably expected to constitute more than 10% of the licensed business's total revenues, including a sworn statement (with supporting documentation) in the form attached to this Advisory as Exhibit A.. - For purposes of this Advisory, "20% Of Total Revenue Statement" shall mean a sworn statement from an applicant's or licensee's principal stating that the percentage compensation to be paid to a TPP pursuant to a TPP Percentage Agreement is not reasonably expected to constitute more than 20% of the licensed business's total revenues, including a sworn statement (with supporting documentation) in the form attached to this Advisory as Exhibit A. - Any TPP Agreement that entitles the TPP to a Flat Fee will not require Notice or Co-Licensing of the TPP, provided that the Flat Fee is commercially reasonable in the view of the Authority.
+- For purposes of this Advisory, a "TPP Agreement" is any contract, agreement, or other arrangement with a Licensed Business, or with a business applying for a license, through which a TPP provides goods or services. - For purposes of this Advisory, a "Flat Fee" shall mean compensation under a TPP Agreement, at a pre-determined fee that is not dependent, directly or indirectly, on the sales, profits, or revenues made by the licensee. - For purposes of this Advisory, a "TPP Percentage Agreement" shall mean any TPP Agreement where the TPP's compensation is based on a percentage or share of the monetary value of sales or revenues that would otherwise belong to the licensee, whether such percentage applies to some or all of Licensed Business's sales or revenues.
+This includes a percentage of any sales or revenue to the Licensed Business, whether such sales or revenue are for alcoholic beverages or not. - For purposes of this Advisory, "Notice" shall mean the notice and disclosures required under ABCL §110, including providing the TPP Agreement itself to the Authority. - For purposes of this Advisory, "Co-Licensing" shall mean that the applicant or licensee is required to include the TPP on the license for the business at issue. - For purposes of this Advisory, "10% Of Total Revenue Statement" shall mean a sworn statement from an applicant's or licensee's principal (with supporting documentation) stating that the percentage compensation to be paid to a TPP pursuant to a TPP Percentage Agreement is not reasonably expected to constitute more than 10% of the licensed business's total revenues.
+The Members will delegate to the Licensing Bureau the power to create a form of consistent with the sworn statement obligations defined herein. - For purposes of this Advisory, "20% Of Total Revenue Statement" shall mean a sworn statement (with supporting documentation) from an applicant's or licensee's principal stating that the percentage compensation to be paid to a TPP pursuant to a TPP Percentage Agreement is not reasonably expected to constitute more than 20% of the licensed business's total revenues.
+The Members will delegate to the Licensing Bureau the power to create a form consistent with the sworn statement obligations defined herein. - Any TPP Agreement that entitles the TPP to a Flat Fee will not require Notice or Co-Licensing of the TPP, provided that the Flat Fee is commercially reasonable in the view of the Authority.
 In making a commercial reasonableness determination, the Authority will look to among other things the market rate for the service being offered and whether the amount of the Flat Fee would tend to give significant control to the TPP over the licensed business.